Nimesh1205/netflix_movie_recommendation_system/README.md

 **Source:**
 Common sources include:
-- Kaggle: “Netflix Movies and TV Shows” dataset
+- Kaggle: “TMBD 5000 Movies & TMBD 5000 Credits” dataset
-- Other public Netflix metadata collections
+-
 *(Update this with your exact dataset name and source link.)*

 ---